rsdoiel/paperlaptop/README.md

 # Paper Laptop

-Prototype design for a DIY laptop based on a Raspberry Pi 2 Model B. Design should be cheap to build (e.g. make libral use of cardboard, foamboard or chipboard), reply on a minimum number of custom parts to facilitate reconfiguration and experimentation.
+Prototype design for a DIY laptop based on a Raspberry Pi 3.
+Design should be cheap to build (e.g. make libral use of cardboard, foamboard or chipboard), reply on a minimum number of custom parts to facilitate reconfiguration and experimentation.

 Custom parts will be 3d printed from PLA to minimize environmental impact (hopefully be recyclable at some point).
 These will be kept to a minimum.

-Probably use some inexpensive nylon standoffs, nuts and bolts to.
+Placement of parts need to be changable.
+I think integrating some inexpensive nylon standoffs with velcro dots and small discs should allow for flexibility with out drilling allot of holes.

 I want to minimize the tools I need to assemble with and beyond creating the re-usable custom parts be able assemble this safely on a kitchen table or office desktop.

 ## Materials List

-+ Firm material for case such as cardboard, fiberboard, chipboard or foam board
++ Firm material for case such as cardboard, fiberboard, chipboard or foam board, or hobbyist plywood
 + Misc 3D printed PLA plastic parts (e.g. joins, hinges, latches)

 ## Electronics

-+ Raspberry Pi 2 Model B
++ Raspberry Pi 3
     + Power 3.5v DC at 1000amps
 + Tontec 10.1" LCD panel and video driver boards
     + Power 12v DC, 2000amps (need to confirm, my memory may be wrong)